julien-diener/spark-csvconverter/README.md

 This can run locally or on a spark cluster (see the `-master` argument) and on local FS or on hdfs (see the `-namenode` argument).

+The output folder is deleted before running the conversion, if it exists.
 Output are part files such as produced by map-reduce.

 Author: [julien-diener](https://github.com/julien-diener)